Umiii/100-days-of-code/cypress/testcases.md

 - Validate error message when password is invalid
 - Validate error message when password is empty

+**Links Tests**
+- Login - Validate working 'all items' link in hamburger menu
+- Login - Validate working 'about' link in hamburger menu
+- Login - Validate working close button in hamburger menu
+- Login - Validate working reset app state

 **Add to Cart e2e Scenarios**
 - Login - Click on first item - Add to cart - Logout
 - Login - Click on last item - Add to cart - Logout
 - Login - Add 3 random items on the page to Cart - Logout
 - Login - Add Item to cart from Homepage - View Cart -  Logout
-- Login - Add Item to Cart from product page - View Cart Logout
+- Login - Add Item to Cart from product page - View Cart - Logout

+Note: Implement an afterEach for Logout